 But every trend has a countertrend.

 While populism and authoritarianism seem to increase in influence, they are countered by new and vocal forms of civil activism.
-Youth movements on the streets (like the increasing number of school strikes) fight inertia around climate change.
-The rise of illiberal Civil Society has prompted a re-emergence of moral and ethical debates around a ‘common humanity’.
+Youth movements, like the increasing number of school strikes, fight inertia around climate change on the streets.
+The rise of illiberal Civil Society has prompted a re-emergence of moral and ethical debates around a “common humanity”.
 Attacks on human rights and values are being pushed back through acts of solidarity and new empathic narratives.
-And chauvinistic attitudes and patriarchal patterns give way for liberal and feminist agendas (from the #metoo movement to explicit feminist Governments like Canada or Sweden), aiming at greater equality of opportunities for all.
+And chauvinistic attitudes and patriarchal patterns give way for liberal and feminist agendas, from the #MeToo movement to explicit feminist governments like Canada or Sweden, aiming at greater equality of opportunities for all.

 The renowned think tank Carnegie Endowment sums it up well: “The world is at a transformational moment, defined by cataclysmic threats and unimaginable opportunities”.